How can I verify that my Exodus download is authentic?

 openssl dgst -sha256

-Linux users with GnuPG and Curl installed (most Linux distributions have GPG installed by default) can verify the authenticity of a downloaded Exodus package with a simple two line script.
+Linux users with GnuPG and Curl installed can verify the authenticity of a downloaded Exodus package with a simple two line script.
 You must include the URL to the current version's published release hashes, which can be found at https://www.exodus.io/releases/

-Now, to verify the downloaded package hasn't been tampered with, verify its checksum against the checksum published on our website:
+To verify the downloaded package hasn't been tampered with, verify its SHA256 hash against the hash published on our website by running this command in Terminal:

 curl -s ****URL-TO-RELEASE-HASHES**** | grep linux ; shasum -a 256 ~/Downloads/exodus-linux*